s-fuerst/Vahana.jl/docs/src/predator.md

 nothing #hide
 ````

-In the try_eat transition function, each cell checks whether predator and
+The try_eat transition function simulates the predator-prey interactions and
-prey are on the cell at the same time.
-In this case, the cell
-generates random matches between predator and prey, wherby each prey
+feeding processes within each cell.
+When both predators and prey
+occupy the same cell, the function generates random predator-prey pairings,
-is selected only once at most (only one predator can eat a single
+ensuring each prey is targeted at most once and each predator consumes
-prey, and each predator eat not more then one prey).
+no more than one prey.
+These interactions are represented by creating

-For these matches, `Die` edges are generated from the cell to the
-prey and `Eat` edges are generated from the cell to the
+Die edges from the cell to the consumed prey and Eat edges from the
-predator.
-Since it is not important for the model at which location
-a prey animal was eaten, the `Die` and `Eat` edgetypes have the
-property `:HasEdgeOnly`.
+cell to the successful predators.
+If any prey survive this process and

-If prey on the cell has survived and the cell contains grass
+the cell contains available grass (indicated by a countdown of 0), an
-(countdown == 0), an `Eat` edge is created with one of the surviving
-prey as the target.
+Eat edge is established between the cell and a randomly selected
+surviving prey, simulating grazing behavior.

 ````@example predator
 function try_eat(state::Cell, id, sim)
-    predators = neighborids(sim, id, PredatorPosition)
+    predators = neighborids(sim, id, Position{Predator})
-    prey = neighborids(sim, id, PreyPosition)
+    prey = neighborids(sim, id, Position{Prey})

     # first the predators eat the prey, in case that both are on the cell
     if ! isnothing(predators) && ! isnothing(prey)